 7. C/O UNITED STATES CORPORATION COMPANY

 Address:251 LITTLE FALLS DR, WILMINGTON, NY, United States, 19808

 Address:251 LITTLE FALLS DRIVE, WILMINGTON, DE, United States, 19808

 9. International Association of Commercial Administrators.
 ‘Model Registered Agents Act – Technical Challenges of Implementation’ (pdf).
 International Association of Commercial Administrators. pp. 4–5.

 10. In 2004, IACA met and agreed to develop a resolution to simplify registered agent registration processes.
 Their work is dubbed MoRAA and has many consequences, including a separate classification of commercial and noncommercial registered agents.

 MODEL REGISTERED AGENTS ACT (2006) (LAST AMENDED 2011)

 11.‘Any business entity other than an individual proprietorship in every state may register an agent for three purposes: to receive service of process; establish a venue for any legal action; and for publication of notices required by the entity’s organic law’.

-13. Information about persons or entities that are available to act as registered agents in a given state is maintained by the state’s Secretary of State office.
+13. Information about persons or entities available to act as registered agents in a given state is maintained by the state’s Secretary of State office.
 Most states also offer free online database searches to identify a business entity’s registered agent.
-Some state business entity laws name the Secretary of State’s office or business entity filing office as the registered agent of last resort, in the event, the named registered agent can’t be found.
+Some state business entity laws name the Secretary of State’s office or business entity filing office as the registered agent of last resort in the event the named registered agent can’t be found.

 14. Delaware General Corporation Law 8 Del.
 C. §131 and §132